 Example of configuring a security group for servers in a private network behind a load balancer

-We do not recommend configuring security groups on existing networks, as this can cause load balancer failures and disrupt cloud database replication.
-To avoid failures and data loss, to configure the groups create a new private network or public subnet и enable traffic filtering (port security) in it.
+We do not recommend configuring security groups on existing networks where a load balancer or cloud database cluster is running, as this can cause the load balancer to fail and disrupt replication in the cluster.
+To avoid failures and data loss, to configure groups , create a new private network or public subnet and enable traffic filtering in it.:::

 Purpose of customization

-Configure a security group to accept traffic from load balancer on the servers target group.
+Configure the security group to accept traffic from the load balancer on the target group servers.

 What you need to customize

-In the example, we used a cloud balancer and two cloud servers in one to configure it bullet.
+In the example, we used a cloud balancer and two cloud servers in the same pool for configuration.

-, online traffic filtering (port security) is enabled.
+, traffic filtering (port security) is enabled in the network .
 Servers receive TCP traffic from the balancer on port 80

 Customization result